The Estes-Winn Antique Car Museum

 Tour groups are welcome!
 Guided tours for larger groups are available for a $50 minimum donation.
 Please allow 1 hour for guided tours and call at least 3 weeks in advance so we can help plan your visit (828.253.7651).

-Tour groups are welcome.
-The museum space is available to rent for small private events (50 guests or less).
-Please call at least six weeks in advance to reserve space (828.253.7651).
-Extended hours are available for private events.
+The museum space is available to rent during the months of April - December for small private events.
+To request rental prices, contact Grovewood Gallery at 828.253.7651.
+Please reserve space at least 6 weeks prior to your event.
+Extended hours are available for private functions.

 Monday - Saturday: 10am - 5pm

 Sunday: 11am - 5pm

 YEAR VEHICLE DESCRIPTION

 1913 Ford Model T Touring (also called “Tin Lizzie” and “Flivver”)